Top Leg Shapes: Your Guide to Understanding Different Types and Styles

 Why Is Joint Alignment Important for Leg Shapes?

-Joint alignment is crucial for maintaining balanced leg shapes and preventing deformities like bow legs or knock knees, which can affect both your appearance and mobility.
+Proper joint alignment maintains balanced leg shapes and prevents deformities like bow legs or knock knees.
+Alignment affects both appearance and mobility, supporting overall leg health.